-Germany and New Zealand established diplomatic relations in 1953 and over the course of the last six decades the two countries have formed a partnership marked by close mutual trust.
-This partnership is based not least on shared interests and values and it has made the two countries like‑minded partners in international affairs, trade, research and cultural exchange.
+Since Germany and New Zealand established diplomatic relations, the two countries have developed a partnership marked by close mutual trust.
+This partnership is based on shared interests and values and it has often made the two countries like‑minded partners in international affairs, trade, research and cultural exchange.
 Germany and New Zealand have cultivated these good relations with numerous high‑level visits.
 Federal Chancellor Angela Merkel visited New Zealand in 2014; in 2016 the then President of the German Bundestag, Norbert Lammert, visited the country; and Federal President Frank-Walter Steinmeier paid a state visit to New Zealand in 2017.
-New Zealand’s Prime Minister Jacinda Ardern last travelled to Germany in April 2018, where she met Chancellor Merkel, among others.
+New Zealand’s Prime Minister Jacinda Ardern last visited Germany in April 2018, where she met Chancellor Merkel, among others.
 Bundestag Vice‑Presidents Oppermann and Kubicki visited New Zealand in 2019 and early 2020 respectively, as did the German-Pacific Parliamentary Friendship Group, in 2019.
 During the COVID‑19 pandemic, political contacts have been nurtured online.

 Economic relations between the two countries are excellent.
-The German-New Zealand Chamber of Commerce (GNZCC) has been operating for 30 years now.
+The German‑New Zealand Chamber of Commerce (GNZCC) has been successfully promoting bilateral relations for 30 years now.
 New Zealand’s business community is represented in Germany by New Zealand Trade and Enterprise based in Hamburg.
 The German Asia‑Pacific Business Association in Hamburg has regular committee meetings on New Zealand.

 Germany is New Zealand’s second most important trading partner within the EU.
 New Zealand, in turn, ranks 59th among Germany’s global trading partners.